-Our 2 PSIG program will help you cost effectively deliver the natural gas appliances and connections tenants prefer and builders know provide tenant comfort, retention and lower utility bills.
-Generally, multifamily units equipped with natural gas water heating, comfort heating, cooking and clothes drying have an operating cost much lower than electric alternatives.
+Our 2 PSIG program will help you cost effectively deliver the natural gas appliances and connections residents prefer and builders know provide resident comfort, retention and lower utility bills.
+Generally, residential dwelling units equipped with natural gas water heating, comfort heating, cooking and clothes drying have an operating cost much lower than electric alternatives.

 By delivering higher operating pressure, both the size and cost of the natural gas piping system can be reduced.
-As multifamily buildings get larger and more complex with additional natural gas appliances, the traditional method of providing the required natural gas volume is accomplished by increased pipe size.
-The use of 2 PSIG will allow for reduced pipe sizing, resulting in material and labor cost savings and efficiencies, since smaller pipe is easier to handle and install.
+As residential buildings get larger and more complex with additional natural gas appliances, the traditional method of providing the required natural gas volume is accomplished by increased pipe size.
+The use of 2 PSIG will allow for reduced pipe-sizing, resulting in material and labor cost-savings and efficiencies, since smaller pipe is easier to handle and install.

-The 2 PSIG program is available for apartment, townhouse and condominium projects in our service territory that meet all program requirements.
+The 2 PSIG program is available for single-family homes, and multi-family apartment, townhouse and condominium projects in our service territory that meet all program requirements.

-- Approved request from SoCalGas® before specifying any 2 PSIG system
+- Make contact with your SoCalGas planning representative before specifying any 2 PSIG system

 Fundamentals of 2 PSIG Distribution